pgardias/pgardias.github.io/_pages/bookshelf.md

 - [The Mystery of Edwin Drood](https://www.amazon.com/dp/0140439269)
 </div>

----

-In his 1931 essay, [Unpacking My Library](http://www.ruthieosterman.com/wp-content/uploads/2014/03/walterbenjaminunpacking.pdf), Walter Benjamin reflects on his collection.
+In his 1931 essay [Unpacking My Library](http://www.ruthieosterman.com/wp-content/uploads/2014/03/walterbenjaminunpacking.pdf), Walter Benjamin reflects on his collection.
 > "Ownership is the most intimate relationship that one can have to objects.
 Not that they come alive in him; it is he who lives in them."